-Below we review and summarize clinical research studies on frankincense and myrrh and their effectiveness for various usages.
+As a natural treatment frankincense and myrrh has an effective therapeutic advantage because of its multi-target characteristics.
+Below we review and summarize about 60 clinical research studies on frankincense and myrrh and their effectiveness for various usages.

 There are many convincing frankincense and myrrh research studies completed for anti-cancer, nerve pain relief, arthritis relief and there are also studies supporting topical treatments for many daily uses like oral care, under arm hygiene, rash relief and accelerated wound healing.
-The common property of all these uses seems to be frankincense and myrrh's ability to calm inflammation.
+The common property of all these 60 research studies on these various uses seems to be frankincense and myrrh's ability to calm inflammation.